AlexanderBarbu/HTB-Academy/OS Fundamentals/Windows Fundamentals/WF_Notes.md

 - Allows the creation of **custom admin consoles**
 - Can manage **local and remote** systems
-- Snap-ins are modular and can be added based on the admin's needs
+- Snap-ins are modular and can be added based on the admins needs
 - Custom consoles can be **saved & distributed** to other users

 ---